-Chris Bergère was named the men’s and women’s diving coach at Yale in the fall of 2010, and he has just finished his sixth season with the Bulldogs.
+Chris Bergère was named the men’s and women’s diving coach at Yale in the fall of 2010.

-Under Bergère's guidance, Tyler Pramer '14 became one of the Ivy League's best divers, winning the Ron Keenhold Career High Point Diver Award for scoring the most championship points of any diver in the Ivy League's Class of 2014.
+Under Bergère's guidance, Lilybet MacRae'17 and Tyler Pramer '14 rose to become some of the Ivy League's top divers, both winning the Ron Keenhold Career High Point Diver Award for scoring the most championship points of any diver in their graduating class.
 Paige Meneses ’13 and Rachel Rosenberg ‘12 also flourished under Bergère's guidance and earned the Ron Keenhold Career High Point Diver Award in 2012/13 respectively.
 Paige and Rachel also earned winter academic All-Ivy recognition during their senior seasons.

-Last year, Bergère coached Lilybet MacRae to All-Ivy First Team honors, third place in the NCAA Zone A Regional Diving Championships (1-meter and 3-meter) and an appearance in the NCAA Division I Championships during her freshman season.
+During the 2015-16 season, Bergère coached Lilybet MacRae '17 to All-Ivy First Team honors, third place in the NCAA Zone A Regional Diving Championships (1-meter and 3-meter) and an appearance in the NCAA Division I Championships during her freshman season.
 She also earned the Rick Gilbert award given to the outstanding women’s diver at the Ivy League Championships.
+Bergère also coached five divers to the NCAA Diving Zone meet.

 During the 2014-2015 season, Bergere coached four divers to the NCAA Diving Zone meet.
 Bergere also coached the divers to several top-8 and top-16 finishes at the 2015 Ivy League Swimming and Diving Championships, including two second place finishes for sophomore Lilybet MacRae.